X99874/CyberFortress/SECURITY.md

   Phone: ****

 ## Security Testing Rules

-Security testing on this project must follow these rules:
+CyberFortress Security Testing Rules

+## General Rules
-1. **Do not perform tests on the production environment.** Use the designated staging environment or forks of the project.
+Do Not Perform Tests in the Production EnvironmentAlways use the designated staging environment or forks of the project for security testing.
+Production environments should never be used for security testing to avoid disrupting real users or operations.
-2. **Use authorized tools and frameworks** for testing.
-Unauthorized tools may result in IP bans.
+Use Authorized Testing Tools and FrameworksOnly use authorized and officially approved tools for security testing.
+Unauthorized or third-party tools can trigger IP bans or compromise the integrity of the system.
-3. **Do not disrupt the project’s operations or user data.** Intentional harm is not tolerated and may result in legal actions.
+Do Not Disrupt Operations or User DataEnsure that your security tests do not interfere with the normal operations of the project, especially regarding user data.
+Any malicious or harmful activities are strictly prohibited and will lead to legal actions.
+## Additional Considerations
+Testing Process IntegritySecurity tests should always be planned, scheduled, and communicated to relevant teams.
+Unauthorized testing or unscheduled activities can cause issues for the platform’s security.
+Reporting VulnerabilitiesIf a vulnerability is found, it should be reported immediately to the security team through the proper channels.
+Public disclosure of any vulnerability before resolution is strictly prohibited.
+Scope of TestingOnly test the parts of the system explicitly authorized by the project security policies.
+Do not attempt to breach or test areas outside the agreed scope.
+By following these security test rules, CyberFortress ensures the integrity of the platform and the safety of its users while minimizing the risk of data breaches and other security incidents.

 ## Penalties for Violations
 Any attempt to violate the terms of this policy or to intentionally compromise the project’s security will result in: